BYU-ITC-544/milestones/milestone-1/Milestone 1 - Initial Design.md

 ## Objective:

 Given a list of requirements, your team will design a network and choose the software solution(s) that you will use to achieve your objectives.
-This will not be an all-inclusive design and will mostly outline what you plan to do and you will add to it as the semester progresses.
+This will not be an all-inclusive design and will mostly outline what you plan to do, and you will add to it as the semester progresses.

 ## Requirements